Nested resources

 up a given ticket by ID.
 But, being quick to learn and spot trends, you can

-anticipate that you’ll also need to find a ticket by ID for the edit
+anticipate that you’ll also need to find a ticket by ID for the edit, update,

 def set_ticket